Dr. Richard Weinblatt

 considerations"

-quite widespread.
-Officers spend a lot of time reading through police and
+widespread.
+Officers spend a lot of time reading through police and military

-military supply catalogs and comparing knives.
-Unfortunately, few officers
+supply catalogs and comparing knives.
+Unfortunately, few officers have

 weapon.